-The Shigella bacterium is spread through contaminated water or food or through contact with contaminated feces.
-The bacteria release toxins that irritate the intestines.
-The primary symptom of shigellosis is diarrhea.
+The Shigella bacterium is spread through contaminated water and food or through contact with contaminated feces.
+The bacteria release toxins that irritate the intestines, causing the primary symptom of diarrhea.

-Diarrhea and other signs of shigellosis usually last between two and seven days.
-Mild infection lasting a couple of days may not require treatment.
-However, staying hydrated in between bouts of diarrhea is crucial.
-Call your doctor if you have diarrhea for more than three days.
-This is very important, particularly if you cannot keep down food or water.
+It’s critical to stay hydrated in between bouts of diarrhea.
+Call your doctor if you have diarrhea for longer than 3 days.
+This is very important, especially if you can’t keep down food or water.
 Dehydration is a real danger associated with shigellosis.

 It’s usually not advisable to take any type of medication to relieve your diarrhea, as this will keep the bacteria in your system longer and may make the infection worse.

 Your doctor may test your stool to confirm that Shigella is the source of the infection.
-Confirmation of Shigella helps your doctor choose the right medication to fight shigellosis.
-Drug options include powerful antibiotic medications:
+Confirmation of Shigella helps your doctor to choose the right medication to fight shigellosis.
+Drug options include powerful antibiotic medications,

 Most people have no lasting ill effects from shigellosis.

 Post-infection arthritis can become a chronic condition that lasts several months, years, or the rest of your life.
-It is caused by a reaction to the Shigella infection and happens only in people who are genetically predisposed to it.
+It’s caused by a reaction to the Shigella infection and happens only in people who are genetically predisposed to it.

-Avoid close personal contact with someone who is infected with Shigella until at least two days after the diarrhea has ended.
-People who have shigellosis should not prepare food for others until they feel better and stop having diarrhea.
+Avoid close personal contact with someone who has shigellosis until at least several days after the diarrhea has ended.
+People who have shigellosis shouldn’t prepare food for others until they feel better and stop having diarrhea.

 Your doctor may test your stool again after your symptoms end to be sure Shigella is no longer present.